kleinerm/Psychtoolbox-3/PsychSourceGL/Cohorts/libDC1394/Readme.txt

 -> Done.

-Note: On Linux we always link dynamically against the system installed lidc1394, this way the Linux package management system can keep the library up to date with the latest features, enhancements and bug-fixes.
+On Linux we always link dynamically against the system installed lidc1394, this way the Linux package management system can keep the library up to date with the latest features, enhancements and bug-fixes.

-On OSX for 64-Bit pub we also weak-link dynamically.
+On macOS we weak-link dynamically.
 We use libdc v-2.2.0, which is contained in the libdc1394-2.2.0.tar file.
-A precompiled v2.2.0 64-Bit .dylib is contained inside the Psychtoolbox/PsychVideoCapture/ subfolder.
+A precompiled 64-Bit .dylib is contained inside the Psychtoolbox/PsychVideoCapture/ subfolder.

-In PsychSourceGL/Cohorts/ARToolkit:

-For OS/X builds, the precompiled static link library libdc1394.a (.a's) is stored inside PsychSourceGL/Projects/MacOSX/PsychToolbox/libDC1394/ This one is just stored here for convenience to save you the time for recompiling yourself.

 ==> All content can be derived from the included .tar.gz file!